osohq/oso/docs/more/performance/n_plus_one.rst

 For example, given the following policy:

 .. code-block:: polar
+    :caption: :fa:`oso` children.polar

     has_grandchild_called(grandparent: Person, name) if
         child in grandparent.children and
         grandchild in child.children and
         grandchild.name = name;

 This can potentially exhibit this N+1 behavior.
 It will first call the `Person.children` method on the input grandparent, expecting a